Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 • The IPv6 function is now available for open beta test in certain regions.
 You can use the IPv6 function only after obtaining the OBT permission.

-Figure 2 ECS specifications
+Figure 2 ECS flavors

 For details, see VPC and Subnet Planning Suggestions.